quicwg/quic-v2/draft-ietf-quic-v2.md

 authenticate these packets.

 The client MUST NOT send 0-RTT packets using the negotiated version, even after processing a packet of that version from the server.
-Servers can apply original version 0-RTT packets to a connection without additional considerations.
+Servers can accept 0-RTT and then process 0-RTT packets from the original version.

 # TLS Resumption and NEW_TOKEN Tokens